Effective Schools Framework

 At the core of effective schools is effective instruction: interactions between students, teachers, and content determine learning outcomes.
 This instructional core is strengthened and supported by strategic staffing, high-quality instructional materials and assessments, and positive school culture.
 Strong school leadership and careful planning encompass and ensure each of these levers.

-The Effective Schools Framework builds a common language with clarity and specificity to codify the best practices that effective Texas schools engage in daily.
+The Effective Schools Framework builds a common vision with clarity and specificity to codify the best practices that effective Texas schools engage in daily.
+District and campus leaders should consistently use language from the ESF to determine goals and communicate the vision for the organization.

 Learn more about the Effective Schools Framework.